 Other Important Considerations

 Foreign employees can bring spouses and dependents to Tanzania with them on the basis of their residence permit.
 However, they’ll need to provide marriage and birth certificates along with the other supporting documents.

-When you’re ready to expand your business, Globalization Partners will be here to guide you through the Tanzanian visa application process as well as other steps involved with expansion and compliance.
+When you’re ready to expand your business, Globalization Partners will be here to guide you through the steps involved with expansion and compliance.
 We’ll make sure your company is compliant overseas from day one, and we’ll take on any additional administrative hurdles as they arise.
 Reach out to us today to learn more about our comprehensive solution for employing top talent in Tanzania and beyond.